 Samia accomplished this with a bend in the top male hook, which would enter a female receiver at an angle of about 30 degrees.
 Thus, when the frame was straightened, the “tip bend” would not have space to be pulled out.

-Male hook should be a 5/8 inch steel rod with an angled 30 degree tip that is welded to frame at both ends – Female receptor must be 3/16 by 1.5 inch steel plate welded to frame on both outer sides.
+The male hook should be a 5/8 inch steel rod with an angled 30-degree tip that is welded to frame at both ends – Female receptor must be 3/16 by 1.5-inch steel plate welded to frame on both outer sides.

 In the current market, many barriers are produced without true interlocking capability.
 There is the misconception that if barricades can simply hook together, that is usually “good enough.”
 This overlooks serious and potentially dangerous scenarios when barricades must interlock to maintain safety and order.